cbrummitt/academic-kickstart/content/home/experience.md

   date_start = "2016-09-01"
   date_end = "2017-08-31"
   description = """
-  As a postdoc in the [Bonds lab](http://bondslab.com/) at Harvard Medical School, I worked on
+  As a postdoc in the [Bonds lab](http://bondslab.com/) at Harvard Medical School, I

-  * Time-series prediction using machine learning (with researchers at the Kennedy School of Government)
+  * predicted time-series using machine learning (with researchers at the Kennedy School of Government)
-  * Constructed a new theory of economic development (with researchers at Bocconi University and IMT Lucca)
+  * constructed a new theory of economic development (with researchers at Bocconi University and IMT Lucca)
-  * Buit chat bots and analyzed text data for a randomized controlled trial (with researchers at Bocconi University)
+  * built chat bots and analyzed text data for a randomized controlled [trial](https://pedl.cepr.org/node/4904) (with researchers at Bocconi University)
   """

 [[experience]]